 - Skyward Scream: This is done three times in the movie—when young James Howlett first grows his claws and when Logan finds Kayla's body being two.

 - Smug Snake:

 - Stryker.
 Down to the overconfidence part.

 - Soft Water: Averted.
 Before jumping into the ocean to reach the island, Logan tells Gambit to his enjoyment that it will hurt very badly falling out of his plane.
 He actually skips across the water once or twice before falling in.

 - Static Character: Averting this with Wolverine was one of the criticisms of the film ("Although it can take credit for clearing up some of the mysteries surround the title character's identity, those revelations serve to make Wolverine less compelling").

-- The Stinger: The film had, depending on your screening, either a now-amnesiac Logan in a bar, "drinking to remember" or the living disembodied head of Deadpool, having gained his mouth back and his Medium Awareness as well.
-There was also General Stryker getting arrested, but everyone got that one.
+- The Stinger: The film has, depending on your screening, either a now-amnesiac Logan in a bar, "drinking to remember" or the living disembodied head of Deadpool, having gained his mouth back and his Medium Awareness as well.
+DVD releases have both.
+There's also General Stryker getting arrested, but everyone got that one.

 - Stock Subtitle: Origins.